James Seymour Brett

-James Seymour Brett (born 3 April 1974) is an English composer and conductor.
+James Seymour Brett is an English composer and conductor.

 Early career

 After graduating from the Royal Academy of Music in 1997, Brett was immediately hired by composer Michael Kamen.
 Brett's further contribution to film scores includes writing collaborations with Kamen on features such as The Event Horizon, What Dreams May Come, The Iron Giant, Frequency, X-Men, and the mini series, Band of Brothers produced by Steven Spielberg.
 In this period Brett also co-produced and provided additional score on Paramount's Against the Ropes.

 In 1999 Brett helped produce the concert that saw Metallica pair up with The San Francisco Symphony Orchestra as assistant Musical Director.
 The album has since sold over five million copies worldwide.
 In 2002 Brett went on to plan and execute, again as assistant Musical Director and in close partnership with the BBC, Party at the Palace (part of the Queen's Golden Jubilee Celebrations).
 This event was broadcast live to a multi-million audience worldwide with a gold CD in less than a week.
 Brett co-ordinated and arranged many of the collaborations both with traditional rock pairings and new orchestral interpretations.